 Pozo Azul waterfall

 Usually a bit crowded, compared to the other falls, Pozo Azul waterfall is also worth your time trekking up and down to enjoy the waters of this blue hole, as the name translates.
-It is located near Escaleras village, south from Dominicalito.
+It is located near Escaleras village, south of Dominicalito.

 Many More Things to Do in Dominical